 Obviously, to forecast your cash flow, you’ll need to understand first how much cash you’ll be bringing into the business.
 The best place to turn for this information is the past.
 Your past sales performance should be an excellent source of knowledge on the topic.
 It will tell you not only volume, but trends, ebbs, and flows.

 If you’re using spreadsheets, it might be more difficult to extract complete, accurate data that shows these trends and changes over time.
-FP&A software that can easily produce reporting on historical numbers can simplify this step, and all the steps, of the forecasting process.
+Cash flow forecasting software that can easily produce reporting on historical numbers can simplify this step, and all the steps, of the forecasting process.

 What are your clients’ payment terms?